-SAN FRANCISCO (AP) — A tour bus carrying visitors from Yosemite National Park was traveling at an unsafe speed when the driver lost control and crashed on a mountain road, leaving 16 people injured, the California Highway Patrol said Sunday.
+FRESNO, Calif.
+(AP) — A bus carrying visitors from Yosemite National Park crashed on a main highway south of the park, leaving 16 people injured, the California Highway Patrol said Sunday.

-The bus was about six miles outside of the south entrance of the park when it went off Highway 41, a winding mountain road when it crashed about 6 p.m.
+The bus was about 40 miles south of the park when it went off Highway 41 and over and embankment about 6 p.m.
 Saturday.
-It came to a stop when it hit a tree, CHP Officer Scott Jobinger said.

 "If the tree wasn't there to stop the bus, it would have continued down the ravine," Greene said.